Fully Autonomous Real-World Reinforcement Learning with Applications to Mobile Manipulation: Robotic Mobile Manipulator: System Overview

 \section{Robotic Mobile Manipulator: System Overview}

 Our choice of robotic system reflects the need for a robust robotic platform that can operate autonomously for long periods of time, and is unlikely to cause damage to itself and its surroundings.
 Ensuring safety during autonomous operation is itself a significant research challenge, which is outside of the scope of this work.
 Therefore, we utilize a small-scale low-cost mobile manipulation platform based on the LocoBot design~\cite{gupta2018robot,murali2019pyrobot}, shown in Figure~\ref{fig:System} (left), which consists of an iClebo Kobuki mobile base and a WidowX200 5-DoF arm.
 The robot sensors include an Intel RealSense D435 camera at the top of the robot, as well as bump sensors on the base.
 We use an onboard Intel NUC to command the robot, and connect wirelessly to a server for data processing and training.
 Random exploration is generally safe with the LoCoBot as it is small, light, and will automatically stop the arm's motors if they encounter resistance.
+We also use the depth camera output to automatically avoid collisions, as described in \autoref{app:collision}.
 The robot learns in a real-world office space, with varied lighting conditions, distractors, and surface textures.
-Our experiments utilize small objects that the robot can feasibly pick up, which consist of socks and toys -- a representative sampling of objects one may want a robot to pick up off the floor.
+Our experiments utilize small objects that the robot can feasibly pick up, which consist of socks and toys -- a sampling of objects one may want a robot to pick up off the floor.

 To control the robot, we separately command the iClebo mobile base and the WidowX200 robotic arm with the corresponding navigation and a grasping policies.
 The navigation policy stops the robot during a grasp.
 For grasping, we use a directed end-effector control space.
 Assuming the floor is flat, the vertical position for grasping is always chosen to be just above the floor, and the learning algorithm chooses a point in $X-Y$ space in front of the robot to perform a grasp at.
 This chosen position then dictates where to move the gripper using inverse kinematics.
 Details on the learned network architectures are in Appendix~\ref{sec:model-architecture}.